godotengine/godot-docs/classes/class_particlesmaterial.rst

 | *Getter* | get_param()      |
 +----------+------------------+

 Tangential acceleration applied to each particle.
-Tangential acceleration is perpendicular to the particle's velocity.
+Tangential acceleration is perpendicular to the particle's velocity giving the particles a swirling motion.

 .. _class_ParticlesMaterial_property_tangential_accel_curve: